 Give Us A Hand

-Prosthetics tech giant Bebionic has created some of the most intricate prosthetic hand designs as of 2017.
+Prosthetic tech giant, bebionic, has created some of the most intricate prosthetic hand designs as of 2017.
 Every joint along every digit is independently controlled by dedicated motors.
-The bebionic hand has fourteen pre-programmed grip patterns.
+The bebionic hand has fourteen preprogrammed grip patterns.
 The highly sensitive motors fluctuate the force and speed of the grip— it can gently hold an egg, or easily manage 99 pounds of weight.

 The Eye Has It

-Rob Spence, a filmmaker, decided to replace his missing right eye with a prosthetic, wirelessly-transmitting video camera.
+Filmmaker, Rob Spence decided to replace his missing right eye with a prosthetic, wireless-transmitting video camera.
 Spence worked with RF Wireless Design to create a prosthetic eye shell that could hold the necessary electronics in such a small space.
 His cyborg eye camera can record up to 30 minutes of footage before depleting the battery.

 A Quiet Revolution